Learn about the basic concepts you should understand before loading data into an Oracle Database using SQL*Loader.

 The output of SQL*Loader is an Oracle database (where the data is loaded), a log file, a bad file if there are rejected records, and potentially, a discard file.

 The following figure shows an example of the flow of a typical SQL*Loader session that uses a control file.

 7.2 SQL*Loader Parameters

-sqlldr command and, optionally, parameters that establish various characteristics of the load operation.
+command, or when you specify parameters that establish various characteristics of the load

-Parameters can be grouped together in a parameter file.
-You could then specify the name of the parameter file on the command line using the
+You can group parameters together in a parameter file.
+You can then specify the name of the parameter file on the command line by using the

-Certain parameters can also be specified within the SQL*Loader control file by using the
+You can specify some parameters within the SQL*Loader control file by using the

 Parameters specified on the command line override any parameter values specified in a parameter file or